Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

-We evaluate the capabilities and limitations of the quantum control processors using the proposed circuit characterization model.
-Our experiments include two types of circuits: \textit{synthetic circuits} and circuits based on the \textit{real algorithms}.
-The synthetic circuits are built based on the three circuit characteristics, i.e. gate density, gate diversity and distribution balance.
-They are composed of single- and two-qubit gates representing the variety of possible combinations in a 3-dimensional space.
-Synthetic circuits allow us asses ISA characteristics in the most critical conditions.
+\underline{Benchmarks:} Our experiments include two types of circuits: \textit{synthetic circuits} and circuits based on \textit{real algorithms}.
+Synthetic circuits are built to explore the range of the metrics we define in Section~\ref{sec:parameters}.
+Our circuits are composed of single- and two-qubit gates representing the variety of possible combinations in a three-dimensional space created by our three metrics.
+Real algorithms include \textit{Quantum Fourier Transform (QFT)}~\cite{Nielsen:2011:QCQ:1972505} and \textit{Grover's operator} \cite{Nielsen:2011:QCQ:1972505} shown in Section \ref{subsec:real-al}.